Two easy grilled steak marinade recipes both of which come with full bodied flavours that work perfectly with rump steak.

-This grilled steak marinade is full bodied with tamarind spice, not only does it add an amazing flavor, the tenderness of the steak was superb.
+This grilled steak marinade is full bodied with tamarind spice, not only did it add an amazing flavour, the tenderness of the steak was superb.
 I made it up for some kebabs and the family loved it but it would work just as well on a straight steak.

 Note that other than the onion and garlic salt there isn't any other added salt.
-A small amount of salt will act to denature the proteins in the muscle and allow moisture (and flavour) to penetrate further than the surface, in other words this marinade is acting as a brine.
+A small amount of salt in this marinade will act to denature the proteins in the muscle and allow moisture (and flavour) to penetrate further than the surface, in other words the marinade is acting as a brine.
 Too much salt however will have to opposite (osmotic) effect and leach moisture out of the steak making it chewy and dry.

 If you can't get onion salt or garlic salt and want to simply add the respective powders then add ¼ teaspoon of salt to the marinade but no more.

-For this recipe I used diced rump steak because it's relatively fat free (and not as expensive as fillet steak) therefore ideal for the marinade to work on.
+For this grilled steak marinade recipe I used diced rump steak because it's relatively fat free (and not as expensive as fillet steak) therefore ideal for the marinade to work on.

 There's enough marinade here to cover at least 500g or a pound of steak.